Best Dehumidifier for Mold Prevention: What Size You Actually Need

 Quick Answer

 Keep indoor humidity below 50% to prevent mold growth.
 A 30 pint dehumidifier covers a damp 500 sq ft room.
-A 50 to 70 pint unit handles wet basements up to 1,500 sq ft.
+A 50 to 70 pint unit handles wet basements in the 1,500 to 2,500 sq ft range.
 Look for auto drain, built in humidistat, and auto restart features.

 Why humidity control is the #1 mold prevention tool

 Mold needs two things to grow: a food source (wood, drywall, paper) and moisture.
 You cannot remove the food sources from your home.
 But you can remove the moisture.
 According to the EPA and every mold remediation expert we studied, keeping indoor humidity below 50% is the single most effective way to prevent mold growth.
-A leading remediation science expert and author of The Mold Medic, calls moisture control the first pillar of his three pillar framework: fix the source, remediate, maintain.
+The IICRC S520 standard identifies moisture control as the first pillar of its three-pillar remediation framework: fix the source, remediate, maintain.
 A dehumidifier is your maintenance tool.

 What size dehumidifier do you need?